The second edition of the Guidelines for Evaluation of Permanent Impairment (PDF, 2.05 MB) (the Queensland Guide) took effect on 1 July 2016.

 Compensable work related injuries, which occurred on or after 15 October 2013, must be assessed using the Queensland Guide.

-Workers' Compensation Regulatory Services is responsible for scheme doctor training on the Queensland Guidelines for Evaluation of Permanent Impairment and for maintaining the register of trained medical practitioners (XLSX, 0.18 MB).
+Workers' Compensation Regulatory Services is responsible for scheme doctor training on the Queensland Guide and for maintaining a list of trained medical practitioners.

 If you're a medical specialist or audiologist and want to undertake training you should complete this training request form.